aws/amazon-vpc-cni-k8s/README.md

 Setting `ENABLE_POD_ENI` to `true` will allow IPAMD to add the `vpc.amazonaws.com/has-trunk-attached` label to the node if the instance has the capacity to attach an additional ENI.

-The label notifies vpc-resource-controller (https://github.com/aws/amazon-vpc-resource-controller-k8s) to attach a Trunk ENI to the instance.
+The label notifies [vpc-resource-controller](https://github.com/aws/amazon-vpc-resource-controller-k8s) to attach a Trunk ENI to the instance.
 The label value is initially set to `false` and is marked to `true` by IPAMD when vpc-resource-controller attaches a Trunk ENI to the instance.
 However, there might be cases where the label value will remain `false` if the instance doesn't support ENI Trunking.

 Once enabled the VPC resource controller will then advertise branch network interfaces as extended resources on these nodes in your cluster.
 Branch interface capacity is additive to existing instance type limits for secondary IP addresses and prefixes.
 For example, a c5.4xlarge can continue to have up to 234 secondary IP addresses or 234 /28 prefixes assigned to standard network interfaces and up to 54 branch network interfaces.
 Each branch network interface only receives a single primary IP address and this IP address will be allocated to pods with a security group(branch ENI pods).

 Any of the WARM targets do not impact the scale of the branch ENI pods so you will have to set the WARM_{ENI/IP/PREFIX}_TARGET based on the number of non-branch ENI pods.
 If you are having the cluster mostly using pods with a security group consider setting WARM_IP_TARGET to a very low value instead of default WARM_ENI_TARGET or WARM_PREFIX_TARGET to reduce wastage of IPs/ENIs.

 **NOTE!** Toggling `ENABLE_POD_ENI` from `true` to `false` will not detach the Trunk ENI from an instance.
 To delete/detach the Trunk ENI from an instance, you need to recycle the instance.

----

 #### `POD_SECURITY_GROUP_ENFORCING_MODE` (v1.11.0+)